The Benefits & Challenges of Enterprise Fleet Maintenance

 Reduce Vehicle Downtime

 Fleet companies already using telematics data can easily transition from a proactive maintenance program to a smarter, dynamic maintenance plan.
-This shortens vehicle maintenance downtime with early notification of potential issues so enterprise fleet managers can prioritize vehicle maintenance and repairs and even pre order parts to eliminate waiting time.
+This shortens vehicle maintenance downtime with early notification of potential issues so enterprise fleet management professionals can prioritize vehicle maintenance and repairs and even pre order parts to eliminate waiting time.

 For example, the current maintenance schedule for a logistic company has a routine checkup for Vehicle A next week and Vehicle B in two weeks.
 By coupling the fleet telematics provider with a predictive software like Pitstop, the manager sees Vehicle B has a critical alert showing a potential failure in nine days, while Vehicle A is healthy.
 The manager is now able to quickly and confidently make the decision to switch the schedule in order to prioritize Vehicle B while leaving Vehicle A to run the route, keeping the fleet running smoothly.